DTJF/libpruio/src/doc/_6_messages.md

 ========
 \tableofcontents

-libpruio contains two types of software
+\Proj contains two types of software

 - software running on the host (ARM), reporting human readable messages, and
 - software running on the PRUSS, reporting its state in form of a number code.